top of page

 Day 4: GoldenPass to Interlaken – Lakes & Alpine Views

-Travel on the GoldenPass panoramic train to Interlaken, passing through Gstaad and stunning Alpine countryside.
-Once in Interlaken, stretch your legs with a stroll along Höheweg or take the funicular up to Harder Kulm for sunset views over Lake Thun and the Jungfrau mountains.
-Stay at Hotel Beausite is a friendly, no-fuss option—family-run, great breakfast, and a view of the mountains to start your day.
-Grab dinner at Hüsi Bierhaus, a casual pub-style restaurant that serves burgers, fondue, and local favorites in a fun setting.
+Travel on the GoldenPass panoramic train to Interlaken.
+The journey takes you through Gstaad and the stunning Alpine countryside.
+Once in Interlaken, enjoy a hike or a funicular ride up to Harder Kulm for sunset views over Lake Thun and the picturesque Jungfrau mountains.

 Day 5: Lauterbrunnen Valley – Waterfalls & Car-Free Villages